 Includes all our tea and biscuits, cleaning supplies, shrine keeping supplies like flowers, candles and incense, and office stationary and printing costs.
 Doesn't include retreat food which we take off retreat income.

 Includes both online and print advertising which has proven effective for introducing new people to our activities.

 Where It Comes From

 The majority of our income comes from two sources: the generosity of people who come to the centre who donate either at classes or by regular monthly donations, and income from retreats at Vijayaloka.

 We also make additional income from running courses, and from renting out the flat above the centre, and a small amount from bookshops sales and interest.

 How You Can Help

 Donations to the Sydney Buddhist Centre are very gratefully accepted.
 This helps us as a community to continue to offer our ongoing activities, including meditation instruction and encouragement to lead a creative and ethical life.

-If you would like to provide support the best way to help is by giving regularly by direct debit.
-You can set up a monthly standing donation yourself using online or phone banking using these account details:
+If you would like to provide support the best way to help is by giving a monthly standing donation.
+You can set this up on our donate page.